 - Prepare two cups of long black coffee and pour it into a deep dish.
 Set aside.

 - Separate four egg yolks from four egg whites in two different bowls.

 - Weigh 100 grams of icing sugar.

 - Beat the egg yolks with a hand held mixer and add 50 grams of icing sugar.
 Keep beating until the mixture gets foamy, pale yellow and the sugar has dissolved.

 - Wash the wire beaters thoroughly and beat the egg whites until stiff.
 Once they are stiff, add in 50 grams of icing sugar little by little while whisking.

 - Add the mascarpone cheese to the egg yolks.
 Whisk with the hand held mixer on low speed.

 - Add the meringue little by little into the yolk mixture.
-Mix with a spatula with encircling movements.
-When everything is well integrated, pour a tablespoon of rum into the mixture and continue stirring with encircling movements.
+Mix both mixtures with a spatula with folding movements until combined.
+Then, pour in a tablespoon of rum and keep making folding movements from bottom to top until inegrated.

 Lady Fingers Base

 - Dip the Savoiardi biscuits in the cold coffee for about 4/5 seconds and place them in a Pyrex dish.